Saint Brigid's Cross

 The weaving of St. Brigid's Cross has been in our family for 3 generations.
 These are made from carefully chosen and harvested rushes from the rivers and lakes of Ireland.
 The professional result is achieved from generations of craftsmanship and experience.
 The Cross is dried, preserved and carded and will keep in a dry House where it is normally hung over the door.
 Some people associate it with the Celtic Cross.
 It is available by

-a) Paypal me $19 using my email address firstname.lastname@example.org
+Paypal me $19 using my email address email@example.com or using the buy now button below or by,

-c) Mail order by sending an email stating how many you want and we will organise it from there.
+Mail order by sending an email stating how many you want and we will organise it from there.
 (Cost $19 each including postage and packing).
-Good luck from Ireland! - email@example.com.
-Donal O'Riordain or use the link below.
+Good luck from Ireland! - firstname.lastname@example.org.

 Paypal me $19 using your paypal account and my email address email@example.com